kyuoven/PY4E/PY4E.md

 ==More definitions==
 Constructor
 	- Code that runs when an object is created

 Inheritance
 	- The ability to extend a class to make a new class

+==Databases==

+SQL is a new programming language.

+databases are the science of how you use random data and how you update it etc -> led to the study of relational databases

+==Terminology==
+Database:
+	- Contains many tables
+Relation (or table):
+	- Contains tuples and attributes
+Tuple (or row)"
+	- A set of fields that generally represents an object like a person or a music track.
+Attribute:
+	- One of possibly many elements of data corresponding to the object represented by the row.

+SQL = Structured Query Language is the language we use to issue commands to the database
+	- Create a table
+	- Retrieve some data
+	- Insert data
+	- Delete data

+==Web applications with Databases==
+	- Application Developer:
+		Builds the logic for the application. the look and the feel - monitors thge application for problems.
+	- Database Administrator:
+		Monitors and adjusts the databse as the propgram runs in production

+Database Model = the structure or format of a database.

+Common Database Systems:
+	- Oracle
+	- MySql
+	- SqlServer
+	- Postgres